What is XBRL?

 Testable Business Rules

 XBRL allows the creation of business rules that constrain what can be reported.
-Business rules can be logical or mathematical, or both and can be used, for example, to .
+Business rules can be logical or mathematical, or both.
 These business rules can be used to:

 - stop poor quality information being sent to a regulator or third party, by being run by the preparer while the report is in draft.